Trump’s Latest Farm Bailout Is Great—If You’re a Huge Corporate Farmer

 In an April 9 letter to USDA chief Perdue, the Coalition proposed that diversified farms be given grants equal to 25 percent of their normal annual revenue, with payments capped at $25,000; and for farmers who are able to show clear documentation, coverage of 50 percent of losses, with a maximum payment of $100,000.

-Such an income-based program would ease her anxiety and help for prepare for the coming high season, Kimmel says.
-An even simpler option, she adds, would be for the federal government to continue paying out monthly $1,200 stimulus checks—a program that would help millions of low- and middle-income people at a time of spiraling unemployment.
+Such an income-based program would ease her anxiety and help prepare for the coming high season, Kimmel says.
+An even simpler option, she adds, would be for the federal government to continue paying out monthly $1,200 stimulus checks—a program that would help millions of low- and middle-income people, including small-scale farmers and many of their customers, at a time of spiraling unemployment.

-While the concerns of diversified growers went unheeded in to the rollout of Trump’s Food Assistance fund, Big Ag clearly had the ear of the administration.
+While the concerns of diversified growers went unheeded in the rollout of the Food Assistance fund, Big Ag clearly had the ear of the administration.
 At his presentation rolling out the program, Trump brought out Zippy Duvall, president of the American Farm Bureau Federation, a large insurance conglomerate and agribusiness lobbying outfit.
 Duvall heaped praise on Trump, calling him a “friend to the farmer” who “stood behind us during all the difficulties” of the pandemic.

-While farms that supply local markets are essentially blocked from the fund’s benefits, large commodity farms found plenty to like.
+The large operations whose interests the Farm Bureau promotes found plenty to like.
 The plan set maximum payouts at an eye-popping $250,000 per farm, and $750,000 for those that are set up as corporations running multiple entities.
-As a result, National Sustainable Agriculture Coalition’s Hoefner says, the $16 billion fund will likely flow mainly to growers of highly subsidized crops like soybeans and corn, as will as large producers of hogs, cattle, and other livestock.
+As a result, National Sustainable Agriculture Coalition’s Hoefner says, the $16 billion fund will likely flow mainly to growers of already-highly subsidized crops like soybeans and corn, as will as large producers of hogs, cattle, and other livestock.

 The fund “is absolutely designed for somebody,” Kimmel says, “but that somebody is not me.”